Proofreading 3: Progress

 This course is suitable for those who already have a good grounding in proofreading, and preferably some experience, who feel ready to advance to the next level.
 It is also suitable for proofreaders who are returning after a break, and wish to update, refresh or check their skills.

 This course guides you through more complex general and specialised material, including texts with illustrations, tables, notes and references.
 It considers strategies for dealing with layout problems such as overmatter and what to do when more than a conventional proofread is required.
-The seven varied exercises, covering public information to academic texts, provide plenty of scope for practice, including the opportunity to test your proofreading accuracy in the ‘zero tolerance’ challenge.
+The nine varied exercises, covering public information to academic texts, provide plenty of scope for practice, including the opportunity to test your proofreading accuracy in the ‘zero tolerance’ challenge.

 Proofreading 3: Progress is an assessed course.
 Passing the final assignment acts as part qualification for acceptance into the proofreading mentoring scheme.